khalilBF/my_cuda_experiments/README.md

 # my_cuda_experiments
-This is documentation for my learning process of CUDA C/C++.
+This is a documentation for my learning process of CUDA C/C++.